TenebrisNoctua/ServerAuthority/docs/examples/character.md

 -- This function runs when the Behavior starts. function Behavior.OnStart(self: AuroraScriptObject)
-	-- We connect to the .FixedHeartbeat event of RunService here to DefaultMovement function of the Behavior. self:Connect(RunService.FixedHeartbeat, "DefaultMovement")
+	-- We bind the DefaultMovement method of the Behavior to the Simulation.
+	RunService:BindToSimulation(function(deltaTime: number)
+		self:DefaultMovement(deltaTime)
+	end)
 	self.Player = Players:GetPlayerFromCharacter(self.Instance) -- We find the Player from the bound Character instance and set it as a value within our Behavior. end

 function Behavior.DefaultMovement(self: AuroraScriptObject, deltaTime: number)
-	-- This function runs when .FixedHeartbeat fires with the deltaTime argument. end
+	-- This function runs when BindToSimulation calls it with the deltaTime argument. end

 -- We declare a field in our Behavior to store the Player instance.
 Behavior.DeclareField("Player", {Type = "instance"})
 ```

-We now have a simple initial system that allows us to connect to the `.FixedHeartbeat` signal and set our Player property.
+We now have a simple initial system that allows us to bind our method to the simulation and set our Player property.

 However, just like in the modular way, we need to create an input system to capture input from the client.
 Repeating the steps from [Modular Way](#default-modular-way), we now have a hierarchy like this: